No. 1005 - North Hobart - St Margaret's (1896-2007)

 “On Saturday afternoon the foundation or memorial stone of a new mission-room, in connection with Holy Trinity Church, was laid in Colville-street North by Mr. Alfred Crisp, M.H.A. for the district, in the presence of a goodly number of people.
 The new building is to be 60ft. by 25ft., and is being erected in substitution for the temporary room which has been occupied in Ware street, and will be a substantial one in brick with a shingle roof, and capable of seating nearly 300 people.
 Land had to be bought for the purpose at a cost of nearly £100, whilst the contract price of the building is £186.
 Altogether the cost will be about £300.
 The architect is Mr. Geo.
 Fagg, and Mr. James Dunn is the contractor….”.

-In 1928 a new kindergarten building was built behind the Mission Hall which was largely funded by a donation of £500 by Mrs J.M.E.
+In 1928 a new kindergarten and Sunday school was built behind St Margaret's Mission.
+This was largely funded by a donation of £500 made by Mrs J.M.E.
 Gadsby.
+[See No.1538]

-Shortly after St Margaret’s centenary in 1996 the church was earmarked for closure.
-This however was resisted and the church continued to function until it was eventually closed in 2007.
+Shortly after the centenary celebrations of St Margaret’s in 1996 the church was earmarked for closure.
+However this was resisted by parishioners and the church continued to function until it was eventually closed in 2007.
 The building was sold in the following year.

 Sources: